dcsoft-yyf/JIEJIE.NET/README.md

 	}
 }
 ```
-And in assembly file,the embeded resource "SampleWinApp.frmMain.resources" has been removed.These code is very difficulty to crack.
+And remove the embeded resource "SampleWinApp.frmMain.resources". after do these, new code is very difficulty to crack.

-Additional,If software is design for globalization with multiple UI language,The software will include specify UI language resource dll files.My new tools will prompt operator to select a UI language and compress UI language resource data to IL code .
+   Additional,If software is design for globalization with multiple UI language,The software will include specify UI language resource dll files.My tools will prompt operator to select a UI language and merge UI language resource data to IL code .and remove embeded .resources file.
 This will provide a more fast lanuch speed and without UI language resouce dll.
-My new tool also can change the resource package class code.For example, This is a resource package class code:
+   My also can change the resource package class code.For example, This is a resource package class code:
 ```C#
 [GeneratedCode("System.Resources.Tools.StronglyTypedResourceBuilder", "15.0.0.0")]
 [DebuggerNonUserCode]